stm32duino/wiki_contrib/Upload-methods.md

     export PATH="/opt/STM32Cube/STM32CubeProgrammer/bin":$PATH
   fi
 ```
-Save the file and repeat the upload procedure.
+Save the file and repeat the upload procedure in the Arduino IDE.

 ### Arduino integration